Camp Should-A-Been - Season Seven

 Amanda Overmyer hacked "Carry On Wayward Son" to pieces in an ill-fated attempt to fit

-the six-minute guitar classic into a 90-minute performance slot.
+the six-minute guitar classic into a 90-second performance slot.
 Not only did it earn her

 a seat on the Bus Of Shame, but Kansas later sued her for malpractice.